sullivanyoung/info630project/README.md

 Access admin page from sign in use (admin/admin) user/pw for admin page

 Access user page from sign in using (testusername/testpassword)

+A lot of this was written rather quickly, as far as reusable components, state, and props go, things would definitely need to be reworked for future use